eddyod/TextMatcher/README.rst

     import MySQLdb
 	MYCONNECTION = MySQLdb.connect("localhost", "user", "pass", "db_table")

-    in an editor and set the username, password, database etc. There are two connections.
-Comment out the one you don't want to use.
+    In an editor, set the username, password, database etc.
+    You can add muliple connections but you'll have to import the correct one into the matchingStuff.py file.

 C. Edit matchingStuff.py
 ---------------------------------------------------------------------------